-The Employers’ Award has dual aims: on one hand, using the Award Logo, it supports the encounter of disabled job seekers employers who are ready to employ them.
-On the other hand it awards employers which are committed to best practice on disability at the workplace.
+The Employers’ Award has dual aims: on the one hand, using the Award Logo, it supports the bringing together of disabled job seekers and employers who are ready to employ them.
+On the other hand, it rewards employers which are committed to best practices regarding disability in the workplace.
 Receiving the award, the employer becomes entitled to use the Award Logo for 2 years.

 More information about the program: http://fbm.hu/about-us/

 The Forum, initiated by the Salva Vita Foundation and other companies, is the first membership organization in Hungary where responsible companies share their best practices in managing a diverse workforce.
 Members of the Forum employ almost 5% of the Hungarian workforce and they are determined to improve the employment situation of disadvantaged people.